Why is Cloud the Future of Enterprise Mobile Apps?

-With non-stop delivery, applications can be kept updated from the backend and immediately delivery to end users, even if they are using the app midway.
-The biggest benefit about this trend is that as the complexity of online apps are on the rise, new updates would be required daily, without fail, and sometimes even as close to multiple times in a day.
+With non-stop delivery, applications can be kept updated from the backend and immediate delivery to end users, even if they are using the app midway.
+The biggest benefit about this trend is that as the complexity of online apps is on the rise, new updates would be required daily, without fail, and sometimes even as close to multiple times in a day.

 What does the future of cloud computing look like?